 Determining acceptance of systems and equipment; and

 Other testing and commissioning issues as identified by the Consultant.

+For proposed sequence of construction and start-up, refer to Section 01501 – Construction Sequencing.

 Administrative Submittals:

 The Contractor shall prepare and submit to the Consultant for approval all administrative submittals listed below in subsection 3.1 - Pre-Commissioning Documentation Submittal prior to the commencement of any start-up or commissioning activity.
 All items shall be submitted in a format acceptable to the Consultant and the Region.